Andrews Avenue Bridge Call to Artists

 • Community engagement and outreach

-The total budget established for this project shall not exceed $180,000.00.
-The budget must include Artist's design fee, presentation expenses, artwork fabrication, lighting, if applicable, and delivery, artwork installation, insurance, travel, Artist's contingency, and all applicable taxes.
-The budget shall also include meetings with County agencies, Florida licensed structural engineer, engineer(s) needed to prepare the permit drawings, as needed, and general contractor.
-Additional expenses shall include permits fees, engineering fees, and all construction costs required to complete the artwork.
+The total budget established for this project shall not exceed $450,000.00.
+The budget must include Professional Visual Artist's design fee, presentation expenses, lighting design and implementation, artwork fabrication, delivery, and installation, insurance, travel, Professional Visual Artist's contingency, and all applicable taxes.
+The budget shall also include meetings with County agencies, Florida licensed structural and electrical engineers, engineer(s) needed to prepare the permit drawings, as needed, and general contractor.
+Additional expenses shall include permits fees, and all construction costs required to complete the artwork.

-This Call to Artists is open to professional artists, eighteen years of age or older; residing in the United States who have not been previously selected for a County project in the past 10 years and who have completed a minimum of five (5) public art projects with a budget of $25,000 or more and have demonstrated experience completing and coordinating exterior art installations with construction project managers, and related contractors, engineers and architects.
-Artist shall review and accept the terms of the Broward County Standards Agreement before applying to the Call to Artists.
+This Call to Professional Visual Artists is open to professional lighting designers, or design team, eighteen years of age or older; residing in the United States or with offices based in the United States, who have not been previously selected for a County project in the past 10 years and who have completed a minimum of five (5) public art projects with a budget of $25,000 or more and have demonstrated experience completing and coordinating exterior lighting designs with construction project managers, and related contractors, engineers and architects.
+Professional Visual Artist shall review and accept the terms of the Broward County Standards Agreement before applying to the Call to Professional Visual Artists.
 Please refer to the Agreement:

 Application Process and Selection Criteria

-Shortlisted artists will be invited to develop conceptual design proposals to present in person to the Artist Selection Panel.
+Shortlisted Professional Visual Artists will be invited to develop conceptual design proposals to present in person to the Artist Selection Panel.
 They will receive information about the project and have a minimum of one (1) month to prepare a conceptual design proposal for review by the Artist Selection Panel.
 Finalists will be paid a $1,500.00 honorarium for the proposal and presentation expenses and up to $500.00 of approved travel expenses.
 Finalists' proposals must include a written narrative, visual materials (drawings and optional models) necessary to convey the initial concept or approach to the project, estimated project budget, schematic project schedule, and future maintenance schedule.
 Proposals, including models/maquettes, become property of Broward County and will not be returned.
 Finalists must submit digital files of their full presentation five (5) business days prior to the scheduled date of the finalist interviews.
-The County reserves the right to re-issue this Call to Artists, to reject any and all responses to this Call to Artists, and to negotiate with any qualified artist selected for this project.
+The County reserves the right to re-issue this Call to Professional Visual Artists, to reject any and all responses to this Call to Professional Visual Artists, and to negotiate with any qualified Professional Visual Artist selected for this project.

 Anticipated Art Project Schedule